Stand For Schools advances

 Daniel joins Stand For Schools with experience in nonprofit operations and oversight.
 He is a proud product of Nebraska public schools, graduating first from Lincoln Public Schools and then from the University of Nebraska-Lincoln and the University of Nebraska College of Law.
 Before Stand For Schools, Daniel worked for 5 years at the Nebraska Attorney General’s Office in nonprofit regulation and oversight.
 He then spent a year at iMentor, a nonprofit organization in New York City that focuses on fostering mentoring relationships for low-income, first-generation high school students to support graduation and success in college.

 Melina joined Stand For Schools in 2017 with a wealth of experience in nonprofit administrative support and grassroots organizing.
-She grew up in rural western Iowa, where she attended a small public school and went on to study at the University of Iowa.
-In addition to her work at Stand For Schools, Melina is currently pursuing a Master’s of Public Administration at the University of Nebraska-Omaha.
-She is proud to support Nebraska’s excellent schools and is a staunch advocate for equity in education.
+She grew up in rural western Iowa and went on to study at the University of Iowa and the University of Nebraska-Omaha, where she earned a Bachelor of Multidisciplinary Studies and is currently pursuing a Master of Public Administration.
+Melina is proud to support Nebraska’s public schools and is a staunch advocate for equity in education.